Helping Children and Their Families Understand Epilepsy

 When a child is diagnosed with an illness, it affects every member of his family.
-That’s why the Children’s Healthcare of Atlanta Epilepsy Center offers support groups for both parents and children who are dealing with epilepsy.
+That’s why the Children’s Healthcare of Atlanta Epilepsy Center offers support groups for both parents and children who are learning about and experiencing epilepsy.

 Children's Support Groups